RobloxScr1pts/99-Nights-in-the-Forest/README.md

 # 99-Nights-in-the-Forest
-This is the best 99 Nigths in the Forest Script,run it follows the steps
+This is the best 99 Nigths in the Forest Script,run it and follow the steps